denise06/Assignment--2/README.md

 ## Demo

-A live demo can be found here https://denise06.github.io/assignment1_maps/.
+A live demo can be found here https://csb-q9s1o.netlify.app/ Git Pod

 ![Overview of Project in different devices](images/Demo.png)